middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-paseto/+page.md

 - `audience` (string) (optional): Expected `aud` claim.
 - `issuer` (string) (optional): Expected `iss` claim.
 - `clockTolerance` (string) (optional): Clock skew tolerance forwarded to `paseto`'s `V4.verify` (e.g. `"5 seconds"`).
 See the [paseto docs](https://github.com/panva/paseto) for accepted formats.
-- `requiredClaims` (object) (optional): Claims the payload must carry, compared with strict equality, e.g. `{ typ: 'access' }`.
+- `expectedClaims` (object) (optional): Claims the payload must carry, compared with strict equality, e.g. `{ typ: 'access' }`.
 A claim that is absent fails the same way a claim with the wrong value does.
 Checked after the signature and before the payload is published, so nothing downstream can read a payload this rejected.
 - `payloadKey` (string) (default `paseto`): Key under which the decoded payload is stored.
 - `setToContext` (boolean) (default `false`): When `true`, the verified payload is also written to `request.context[payloadKey]`.
 By default it is written only to `request.internal[payloadKey]` (matches `@middy/ssm` and `@middy/secrets-manager`).